 Integrations with Agents

-This chapter explains, from a normal-user perspective, how to integrate tokenfor.me into popular agents and tools.
-We focus on configuration patterns and concrete examples.
+This chapter explains, from a regular user’s perspective, how to integrate the Site URL with common agents and development tools.
+It covers the unified API Base URL, API key configuration, and several concrete examples.

 - Common paths: